 Mr. Tyler also chairs the firm’s Food, Drug and Device Law Practice Group.
-He counsels food industry clients on matters such as advertising and promotion, FDA inspections, imports, labeling, registration, reporting and packaging, and medical device companies on matters such as inspections, IDEs, 510(k)s, and labeling and promotion issues.
-Mr. Tyler authored a chapter in the recently published book, Inside the Minds: Recent Developments in Food and Drug Law (2013 ed).
-His chapter is titled, "The FDA's Regulation of Off-Label Promotion: Has the Supreme Court's Decision in Sorrell v.
-IMS Health Cracked the Foundation?"
-Last fall he taught a course on FDA law at the Indiana University Maurer School of Law in Bloomington.
+He counsels food industry clients on matters such as advertising and promotion, FDA inspections, imports, labeling, registration, reporting and packaging, and medical device companies on matters such as inspections, 510(k)s, and labeling and promotion issues.
+In the fall of 2012, he taught a course on FDA law at the Indiana University Maurer School of Law in Bloomington.

 Mr. Tyler has represented clients in federal courts throughout the country in cases involving patents, trademarks and trade dress, trade secrets, antitrust, non-compete agreements, and unfair competition.
 Mr. Tyler has also represented clients in Section 337 investigations before the International Trade Commission.
 Some of the technologies involved in these cases include artificial hips, automotive fuel caps, ballistics software, blood glucose monitors and other blood assays and analyzers, cable television test equipment, cement kilns, e-commerce software, pharmaceuticals, and spinal implants.
 He has participated in more than 15 trials and injunction hearings in complex commercial matters.
 For appellate matters, he has been the lead counsel in over 30 cases before the Supreme Court of the United States and various federal and state courts.
 He is admitted to practice before the Supreme Court of the United States, several federal Courts of Appeals, and the Supreme Court of Indiana.